 The owner of that money still has a right to reclaim their money in the future.
 There is no time limit on this right.

 The designated government minister is responsible for dormant accounts.
 This was set up by law in the Dormant Accounts (Amendment) Act 2012.
-Since 2012, the responsible minister has been Minister for Environment, Community and Local Government.
+Since July 2017 the Minister for Rural and Community Development has responsibility for this function, with the function delegated to the Minister of State.

 Every three years, the minister must publish a new scheme for dormant accounts.
 These are contained in the Dormant Accounts Disbursement Scheme.